lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 I have worked for 3 years on a big online application for a major french telco as a senior developer and then as a technical lead.

-This application integrates with nearly 100 web services (or other remote services), with a bunch business components, a database, throws DTOs to the client user interface expose as 150+ methods, ..., and internally, the application is obviously made of several software layers.
+This application integrates with nearly 100 web services (or other remote services), with a bunch of business components, a database, throws DTOs to the client user interface exposed as 150+ methods, ..., and internally, the application is made of several software layers.
 Overall, bean mapping occurs in many places and is a strong aspect of the application.

-Developers on this application tested several bean mapping solutions, from Dozer to fully hand coded mapping as the developer feels to write it, to extensive use of Guava's Function, to other exotic approaches.
+Developers on this application tested several bean mapping solutions, from Dozer to fully hand coded mapping as the developer feels to write it, to extensive use of Guava's [Function](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/base/Function.html), to other exotic approaches.
 I saw them behave as time goes and as the application lives, and I learned a lot.

 After three years, I must say that I didn't see any solution that ruled them all.
 I still have nightmare of the time I lost with some of them.